aws-amplify/docs/cli-toolchain/quickstart.md

 ##### As a part of the GraphQL API (types with @model annotation)

-You can also associated a Lambda trigger with an AppSync schema's DynamoDB backed @models.
-GraphQL mutations that result in DynamoDB item changes will in turn result in change records published to DynamoDB streams that can trigger a lambda function.
+You can also associated a Lambda trigger with any of the GraphQL transformer schema's DynamoDB backed @models which you can add via `amplify add api`.
+GraphQL mutations that result in DynamoDB item changes will in turn result in change records published to DynamoDB streams that can trigger a Lambda function.
 To create such a function, start with adding a new lambda function with:

 ```bash
 $ amplify add function